-The Scottish Veterans’ Garden City Association (SVGCA) is a discreet, private charitable landlord housing only disabled veterans in Scotland.
+The Scottish Veterans’ Garden City Association (SVGCA) is a private charitable landlord housing only disabled veterans in Scotland.
 Founded in 1915, SVGCA is one of Scotland’s oldest military social housing charities.
 SVGCA was described recently in 'Context' – the journal of the Institute of Historic Building Conservation – as making 'one of the most impressive contributions of any voluntary housing body in Scotland during the inter-war period'.

 The qualifying permanent disability need not have been incurred in service and includes chronic illness.
 SVGCA works closely with the Tri-Service Personnel Recovery Centre and priority is set against those in greatest need, facing potential homelessness.